MinhThieu145/elephantype/docs/DATA_CAPTURE_SYSTEM.md

 1. **How It Works**:
    - Typing data is sent to Palantir Foundry through secure API calls
    - Data follows the schema defined in `DATA_POINTS_REFERENCE.md`
+   - Before transmission, data is converted to a stringified format
    - Preview mode allows validation without data ingestion
    - Full integration enables detailed analysis in the Foundry platform

 2. **Features**:
    - Preview validation to ensure data schema compliance
    - Secure authentication using API tokens
+   - Automatic conversion of complex objects to JSON strings for compatibility
    - Error handling and user feedback
    - Both UI integration and command-line testing tools